BillmanH/exoplanets/docs/local_setup.md

 ```
 conda env config vars set endpoint=<copy paste from azure portal>
 ```
-you'll need to add the variables one at a time.
-I don't have a script for this but the format is simple.
+you'll need to add the variables one at a time, or run the PS1 script.
+The script requires that you have a

 **NOTE** I created a ps script that syncs between local and cloud.
 Have a look at `setting_local-env_vars.ps1` in the _infra_ folder.